GPif/blog-source/_drafts/beyond-a-simple-developer.md

 Truth is, the magic is not that complicated, language and framework make development less and less complicated.
 So many people become developers, as it is, in the end, not so mystical.
 And, in the end, still bear this romantic representation.

-This misconception engender some problems, when developer try to stick to this cliché we can see the emergence of frustration, from the developer itself frustrated to have to do somthing else, and frustration from the users who end-up using the engineer tools only understable by its creator.
+This misconception engender some problems, when developer try to stick to this cliche we can see the emergence of frustration, from the developer itself frustrated to have to do something else, and frustration from the users who end-up using the engineer tools only understandable by its creator.

 # Coding is mere 20% of a project

 One frequent mistake is to rush writing code, thinking that productivity is directly related to the number of lines written.
 Mistake because starting to code to fast is likely to give the following result :

-* Unreadable code, only the creator will be able to navigate amongst the maze created, and forgot six month later.
+* Unreadable code, only the creator will be able to navigate among the maze created, and forgot six month later.
-* Lots of technical flows and lacking of optimisation
+* Lots of technical flows and lacking of optimization
 * Hard to debug
 * Impossible to test